erhan-namli/erhan-namli/README.md

 <h1 align="center">Hi 👋, I'm Erhan</h1>
 <h3 align="center">A passionate  web & embedded systems and ai developer from Turkey</h3>

-- :grey_exclamation: I can develop an app or website on the internet, I have deep knowledge about python frameworks and how the process work.
+- :grey_exclamation: I can develop an app or website on the internet, I have deep knowledge about backend & frontend frameworks and how the process work.
 - 🔭 I’m currently working on [Modbus-TCP/IP GUI](https://github.com/erhan-namli/modbus-tcp-gui)
 - 🤙  And I'm making Arduino bots for fun
 - 🌱 I’m currently learning Machine Learning - NLP - OpenCV - Autonomity - Electronics